+Missed it?
+Listen back now.
 In 2020 the Smith Street Working Group and the City of Yarra partner with 3CR to bring a retrospective of the past 7 years of the Smith Street Dreaming Festival - usually a day event held on Smith Street during NAIDOC week.
 Presented by 3CR broadcaster Viv Malo, (The Black Block), alongside Dave Arden and others live to air from the 3CR studios.
-The broadcast will feature music from past festival performers and interviews with some of the key figures of the Smith Street Dreaming formation.
-Saturday 18 July, 1-4pm, stay tuned for more details.
+The broadcast featured music from past festival performers and interviews with some of the key figures of the Smith Street Dreaming formation.
+Broadcast live on Saturday 18 July, 1-4pm.